valka465/scraper-with-chatgpt/README.md

 3. Access the [API section](https://platform.openai.com/account/api-keys) in your account dashboard.
 ![API key](https://github.com/valka465/scraper-with-chatgpt/blob/main/images/2.jpg)
 4. Create a new API key.
-5. Copy the API key and paste it into the "ChatGPT API" field in the Settings of YourApp Name.
+5. Copy the API key and paste it into the "ChatGPT API" field in the Settings of app.

-With both API keys in place, YourApp Name is ready to provide you with seamless data scraping and natural language interaction.
+With both API keys in place, app is ready to provide you with seamless data scraping and natural language interaction.
 Ensure your keys are kept secure and do not share them with unauthorized individuals.

 *Note: API key acquisition and setup steps may vary over time, so be sure to refer to the respective websites for the most up-to-date instructions.*